 Step 4: Download and Import the Unity Package (~10 minutes depending on your computer and internet connection)

 Unity packages are a handy way of sharing and re-using Unity projects and collections of assets.
 Packages consist of collections of file and data that make up Unity projects.
-For our workshop, we’ve provided you with a Unity package of the Eastman Quad.
+For our workshop, we’ve provided you with a custom Unity package.